Citrullus lanatus

 Family: Cucurbitaceae

 Citrullus lanatus is monoecious.
 The incomplete, imperfect, actinomorphic, flowers are solitary in leaf axils.
 The calyx has 5 fused green sepals.
-The corolla has 5 fused at the base, yellow petals.
+The corolla has 5, fused at the base, yellow petals.
 In staminate flowers there are 3 stamens and no carpel.
-In carpellate flowers there are two staminodes but no stamens and an inferior ovary with a single locule and many seeds.
-The fruit is an oblong green berry with stripes at maturity with many seeds.
+In carpellate flowers there are two staminodes, no stamens, and an inferior ovary with a single locule and many seeds.
+The fruit is an oblong green berry often with stripes at maturity with many seeds, to 50 cm in length and 20 cm wide.

 Habitat: Citrullus lanatus grows in Human Altered environments (yards, farms).